Constance of Béarn

-Constance (died 1310) was suo jure Viscountess of Marsan as well as titular Countess of Bigorre, daughter of Gaston VII, Viscount of Béarn and his first wife Martha of Marsan.
+Constance (born 1245–1255, died 1310) was suo jure Viscountess of Marsan as well as titular Countess of Bigorre, daughter of Gaston VII, Viscount of Béarn and his first wife Martha of Marsan.
 Constance inherited all of her titles from her mother and contended to inherit her father's Viscounty of Béarn.
 She was married three times during her lifetime, marrying into the royal families of Aragon, Castile and England.

 Life

 Constance was born between 1245 and 1255 the daughter of Gaston VII, Viscount of Béarn and Martha of Marsan.
 She had three sisters: Margaret, Martha and Guilemette.
 No exact birth dates are known for any of the sisters, all were born within the aforementioned timeframe but Constance was most probably the eldest because she inherited Martha's estates when she died.

 Marriages

-When Constance was in her early teenage years, she travelled to Aragon and married at Calatayud on March 23, 1260 to Infante Alfonso, son and heir of James I of Aragon.
+When Constance was in her early teenage years, she travelled to Aragon and married at Calatayud on March 23, 1260, to Infante Alfonso, son and heir of James I of Aragon.
 The marriage only lasted three days, Alfonso died on March 26.

 In 1266, Constance was betrothed to Infante Manuel of Castile, who was son of Ferdinand III of Castile.
 Manuel's first wife, Constance's one-time sister-in-law Constance of Aragon had died, so Manuel was seeking remarriage.
 A marriage contract was signed at Seville, with Constance's sister Guilemette being betrothed to Manuel's son Alfonso.
 However, nothing came of the arrangements and so neither couple married.

 A third marriage contract was drawn up in 1268, for Constance to marry Henry of Almain, a grandson of King John of England.
 She travelled to England the following year and the couple were married at Windsor Castle on 5 May 1269.
 This second marriage was also brief, Henry repudiated Constance the following year and then died himself in 1271.

 Constance married for a third and final time in 1279 to Aymon II of Geneva.
 The marriage had been arranged by Constance's stepmother Beatrice of Savoy, Dame of Faucigny.
 Like the first two marriages, this marriage was also brief with Aymon dying within a year.
 Constance had no children.